Top 10 (+1)

 Photobooks of 2021

-Selected by Alex Merola and Tim Clark
+Selected by Alessandro Merola and Tim Clark

-As the year draws to a close, an annual tribute to some of the exceptional photobook releases from 2021 – selected by Editor in Chief, Tim Clark, with words from Assistant Editor, Alex Merola.
+As the year draws to a close, an annual tribute to some of the exceptional photobook releases from 2021 – selected by Editor in Chief, Tim Clark, with words from Assistant Editor, Alessandro Merola.

 1. Gilles Peress, Whatever You Say, Say Nothing